Frogvall/dnd5e-misc/Champions of Azeroth/Adventures/The Return of the Amani Empire/Loas.md

 > ***Keen Smell.*** Nalorakk has advantage on Wisdom (Perception) checks that rely on smell.
 >
 > ### Actions
-> ***Multiattack.*** Nalorakk makes two claw attacks and one bite attack.
+> ***Multiattack.*** Nalorakk makes two attacks one with its claws, and one with its bite.
 >
 > ***Bite.*** Melee Weapon Attack: +8 to hit, reach 5 ft., one target.
 Hit: 9 (1d8 + 5) piercing damage.
 >
 > ***Claw.*** Melee Weapon Attack: +8 to hit, reach 5 ft., one target.
 Hit: 12 (2d6 + 5) slashing damage.
 >
 > ### Bonus Actions
-> ***Deafening Roar.*** Each creature within 120 ft., that can hear Nalorakk, must make a DC 16 Constitution saving throw or take 7 (2d6) thunder damage and be deafened until the start of Nalorakk's next turn.
+> ***Deafening Roar.*** Each creature within 120 ft., that can hear Nalorakk, must make a DC 16 Constitution saving throw or take 3 (1d6) thunder damage and be deafened until the start of Nalorakk's next turn.
 While deafened this way, the creature is also unable to speak and cast any spell that includes a verbal component.